shiltemann/thesis/README.md

 Ubuntu:

 ```
-sudo apt-get install texlive texlive-xetex fonts-noto
+sudo apt-get install texlive texlive-xetex latexmk fonts-noto

 # optional (needed to be able to use all make commands):
 sudo apt-get install inotify-tools okular
 ```